 For the National Trust you can pick up a National Trust touring pass.
 This is valid for 7 or 14 days, and gives you access to every National Trust property in the UK.

 For English Heritage, you can get an English Heritage Overseas Visitor Pass.
-This is valid for 9 or 16 days, and gives you access to every English Heritage property.
+This is valid for 9 or 16 days, and gives you access to every English Heritage property in the UK.

 In addition, some overseas organisations have reciprocal arrangements with the National Trust and English Heritage – meaning if you are a member of an overseas organisation you may have free entry already.
-You can see on their websites the reciprocal arrangements – the National Trust here, and English Heritage here.
+You can see on their websites both the reciprocal arrangements and a full list of covered attractions.
+See those on the National Trust website here, and English Heritage here.

 Finally, as already mentioned in the post, if you’re visiting London, then you can save a good pile of money by investing in a London Pass for your stay, which gives you access to a good many London attractions.